kaicataldo/eslint-rule-extender/README.md

 ### `createAdditionalVisitors`

 A function that has the same signature as ESLint rules' `create` method.
-It is passed the [`context`](https://eslint.org/docs/developer-guide/working-with-rules#the-context-object) object and should return a object of visitor callbacks.
+It is passed the [`context`](https://eslint.org/docs/developer-guide/working-with-rules#the-context-object) object and should return an object of visitor callbacks.
 See [the official ESLint docs](https://eslint.org/docs/developer-guide/working-with-rules#rule-basics) for more details!

+Note that this will not override existing visitors with the same node names.
+To modify an existing visitor's report results, please use [`reportOverrides`](#reportoverrides).

 ### Example Usage